sap218/jabberwocky/README.md

 `$ python3 setup.py install --user`

 ## catch
-`catch` annotates textual data using keywords which searches an ontology for the classes & synonyms.
+`catch` annotates textual data using keywords which searches an ontology for the classes & synonyms. **Note**: it is recommended your list of keywords are exactly the classes from your chosen ontology (all in lowercase).

 #### Running
 ```